ebillov/PHP-TEST/README.md

 # PHP-TEST

+This coding test was only completed for 4 hours.

+Instructions to run this:
+1. Requires composer and npm to download all the packages used.
+2. Only the Google Login feature was provided due to time restrictions.

 A simple php test that satisfies the following:
 1. Write a code that will enable you to implement a feature of “Signin via Linkedin”
 2. Write a code that will enable you to implement a feature of “Signin via Google”